For millennia, humans have asked the same question: what should I do today?

 Not everyone sets rates equally.
 Some rates dominate others.
 Some rate-setters have more influence than others.
 The hierarchy of rates becomes a hierarchy of power.

-Imagine: the macro-rates are set by a small elite — those who control the Sibyl, those who have captured the governance mechanisms, those who simply moved first and established their rates as defaults.
+Imagine: the macro-rates are set by a small elite: those who control the Sibyl, those who have captured the governance mechanisms, those who simply moved first and established their rates as defaults.
 Everyone else sets micro-rates within constraints defined from above.
 You can choose between options, but you cannot choose the options.
 You can optimize within parameters, but you cannot set the parameters.

-This is not hypothetical.
 It is the current trajectory.

 Platform companies set the rates for their ecosystems.
 Apple sets the rate of value extraction from app developers (30%).
 Amazon sets the rate of margin for marketplace sellers.
 Google sets the rate of visibility for content producers.
 Users "choose" within these platforms, but the platform's rates constrain all choices.